 Even though the agritech start-ups have made significant progress, the market challenge remains.
 These challenges are related to the supply side as well as the demand side.
 The high cost of agriculture infrastructures like warehouses or digital infrastructure often limits the growth of the start-ups.
 In contrast, a lack of digital literacy often results in poor adoption of agritech solutions.
 The diverse geography of India makes the cost of client acquisition very high.
 The availability of farm and farmer-level data set is a big challenge, which is essential for any digital services.
-Drying of funding sources, lack of human resources, lack of farmer connections, and competition amongst the start-ups have often held back the growth of the start-ups.
-Improvement in technological solutions and devices coupled with the support of the Gol, the agritech start-ups will create enabling environment for the expansion of the agritech start-up sector in India.
+Drying of funding sources, lack of human resources, lack of farmer connections, and competition amongst the start-ups have often held back the growth of the agritech start-up sector in India.
 The white paper suggests a significant role in solving challenges faced by the start-ups and facilitating these start-ups at the national and international levels as a partner.